lucasronny/MICB475-Group-11/README.md

 -indicator species analuysis for the farm people

+TO DO:

-SEND TABLE.QZV FILES (before rarefaction)
+-SEND TABLE.QZV FILES (before rarefaction)

+-make phyloseq object for Colombia